I think I’ve finally let myself believe that school starts in just a week.

 Be Clean, But Not Too Clean

 It’s frustrating when you strive for a natural environment in your home and then your kids spend 6-7 hours at school breathing in industrial strength cleaners and using strong antibacterial soaps all day.
-Triclosan is the reason antibacterial soaps are no good, but it’s an uphill battle with schools.
+Triclosan is the dangerous ingredient in antibacterial soaps (banned by the FDA in 2016), but it’s an uphill battle with schools.

 I teach my kids – and I need to remember to remind them before they head off to school this year – that they only need a tiny dab of soap to get the job done.
 The huge glob that comes out of most residential and commercial pumps is about three times too much for the biggest man hands ever.